Croton Is More Than a Colorful Houseplant

-Croton is an extraordinary beauty for the indoors bringing with it a large spectrum of color not usually found on interior plant foliage.
-Most people do not know this plant by it's name, but do know it by it's predominant characteristic, it is often just referred to, and recognized as "the colorful plant".
-Color variation in plant foliage is referred to as variegation, there are many houseplants with variegated leaves but few have as much a vivid range of coloration as the Croton.
+Croton is an extraordinarily beautiful plant for the indoors, bringing with it a large spectrum of color not usually found on interior plant foliage.
+Most people do not know this plant by its name, but they do know it by its predominant characteristic, it is often just referred to as "the colorful plant."
+Color variation in plant foliage is referred to as variegation.
+There are many houseplants with variegated leaves, but few have as vivid a range of coloration as the Croton.

-Croton is easy to care for as long as you are familiar with it's needs.
+Croton is easy to care for, as long as you are familiar with its needs.
 There are some things to know about the Croton that will make the difference between having a nice full colorful plant, or a straggly dull plant.
-Indoors it does have environmental needs, preventative care preferences, and enemies that seek to destroy its beauty.
+When placed indoors, it does have environmental needs, preventative care preferences, and enemies that seek to destroy its beauty.

 More About Croton

-Finding a good place in your home or workplace to keep your Croton is the primary key to keeping it vibrant and full.
-A Croton will not thrive in just any interior setting, Croton like most variegated plants needs a good amount of light to continue to produce the colorful pigments in its plant cells.
-Ideally a Croton should be placed in bright diffused light, moderate light conditions can work as well.
-Natural sunlight is best, but Croton have also been known to do well when placed directly beneath fluorescents.
+Finding a good place in your home or workplace to keep your croton is the primary key to keeping it vibrant and full.
+Croton will not thrive in just any interior setting.
+Croton, like most variegated plants, needs a good amount of light to continue to produce the colorful pigments in its plant cells.
+Ideally, croton should be placed in bright diffused light, but moderate light conditions can work as well.
+Natural sunlight is best, but croton has also been known to do well when placed directly beneath fluorescents.

-A Croton in too low of light will begin to lose its color when producing new growth.
-It may also begin to grow tall and leggy, while losing a significant amount of it's lower foliage, in the end leaving a stringy barren green leafed plant.
-In low light Conditions over watering symptoms may also begin to appear as brown crunchy tips on the leaves.
+Croton in too low of light will begin to lose its color when producing new growth.
+It may also begin to grow tall and leggy, while losing a significant amount of its lower foliage, and in the end, leaving a stringy barren green-leafed plant.
+In low light conditions, overwatering symptoms may also begin to appear as brown crunchy tips on the leaves.

-Conversely a Croton placed in direct high light or heat, is almost guaranteed to crop up with a colony of vigorous Spider Mite which will ultimately destroy the shiny vibrant appearance of your plant.
-Spider Mite love Croton leaves, and a Croton kept as a houseplant, especially in a hot dry climate, is a prime candidate for a Spider Mite feast.
-They have even been known to attack Crotons in Moderate lighting and temperatures indoors, read on to learn more about detecting and preventing Spider Mite on Croton plants.
+Conversely, croton placed in direct high light or heat is almost guaranteed to crop up with a colony of vigorous spider mites, which will ultimately destroy the shiny vibrant appearance of your plant.
+Spider mites love croton leaves, and croton kept as a houseplant, especially in a hot dry climate, is a prime candidate for a spider mite feast.
+They have even been known to attack crotons in moderate lighting and temperatures indoors, read on to learn more about detecting and preventing spider mites on croton plants.

-Be particular when finding a place for your Croton; not too dark, not too bright, not too hot, but just right...
-Moderate or high diffused light, is the ideal.
+Be particular when finding a place for your croton; not too dark, not too bright, not too hot, but just right—moderate or high diffused light is ideal.

-One of the biggest threats to a Croton kept as a houseplant is the ever present threat of the ravenous Spider Mite.
-Spider Mite absolutely love Croton leaves and have been known to weave a noticiable thriving colony on an unsuspecting Croton in a weeks time.
+One of the biggest threats to croton kept as a houseplant is the ever-present threat of the ravenous spider mites.
+Spider mites absolutely love croton leaves and have been known to weave a noticeable thriving colony on unsuspecting croton in a week's time.

-Croton can be a bit tricky when it comes to preventing Mites, as they enjoy the same bright light condidtions that can produce the dry heat, and dry air condidtions that Spider Mite also thrive in.
+Croton can be a bit tricky when it comes to preventing mites, as they enjoy the same bright light conditions that can produce the dry heat and dry air conditions that spider mites also thrive in.

-- First and formost keep your Croton watered regulary, a plant placed under undue stress, like that of being neglected, is less likely to have the ability to stand up to a Pest attack of anykind, and in some ways seems to attract danger.
+- First and foremost keep your croton watered regularly, a plant placed under undue stress, like that of being neglected, is less likely to have the ability to stand up to a Pest attack of any kind, and in some ways seems to attract danger.

-- Croton leaves should be hand wiped on a regular basis, with a damp cloth or babay wipe.
-Both the bottom and top sides of the leaves should be wiped and in suspect cases the stem should also be wiped to the best of your ability.
+- Croton leaves should be hand wiped on a regular basis, with a damp cloth or baby wipe.
+Both the bottom and top sides of the leaves should be wiped and in suspect cases, the stem should also be wiped to the best of your ability.

 - After a good wipe down going back over your croton with a light solution of leaf shine, neem oil, or liquid soap can add a protective barrier to help prevent future outbreaks.

-- It is also a good idea to fully spray or rinse your Croton under cold water from time to time.
-Spider Mite hate cold water.
+- It is also a good idea to fully spray or rinse your croton under cold water from time to time.
+Spider mites hate cold water.

-There are other pests that occasionally attack Croton like Mealy Bug, and Aphids, but are much less common in interior circumstances.
+There are other pests that occasionally attack croton, like mealy bugs, and aphids, but they are much less common in interior circumstances.

 Croton is considered a heavy drinking houseplant by professionals and does require regular attention at least once a week, to be sure to keep it in good health.